 This ratio shows the proportion of total assets of a company which are financed by proprietors’ funds.
-Proprietary ratio is also known as equity ratio.
-It helps to determine financial strength of a company & is useful for creditors to assess the ratio of shareholders’ funds employed out of total assets employed in the company.
+The proprietary ratio is also known as the equity ratio.
+It helps to determine the financial strength of a company & is useful for creditors to assess the ratio of shareholders’ funds employed out of the total assets of the company.

-The word “Proprietors” is a synonym for “owners of a business”, proprietors’ fund in this case would only be the funds which belong to the owners/shareholders of the business.
-Proprietors’ funds are also known as Owners’ funds, Shareholders’ funds, Net Worth.
+The word “Proprietors” is a synonym for “owners of a business”, proprietors’ funds, in this case, would only be the funds which belong to the owners/shareholders of the business.
+Proprietors’ funds are also known as Owners’ funds, Shareholders’ funds, Net Worth, etc.

 Formula to Calculate Proprietary Ratio